 Because standards are assumed, not defined.

-When “good” isn’t clear upfront, everyone fills in the gaps differently — and that leads to rework.
+When “good” isn’t clear upfront, everyone fills in the gaps differently.

 This usually looks like: